 Anglican Church in Malawi

 St. Andrew’s School has been linked with Chilidi School in Lake diocese Malawi.
 We were represented at the official twinning ceremony in Malawi and they sent a video back to St. Andrew’s.
 We are hoping this will evolve and both schools will benefit from the link.
 The head Mr. Bornwell Lambulira welcomes the link.

 Rosemary and Maggie worked in another school decorating 3 classrooms and a staffroom.
 They saw the enormous need for desks and exercise books.
 Come and hear about their trip on November 5th at the 9:30 morning service.
 There will be an opportunity to sponsor a football, a desk or a set of exercise books or purchase Malawian products after the service.

 The Birmingham container has arrived in Malawi.
 Hope to have photos soon of items being distributed.

 The need in Malawi continues to be great.
 If there is any way you can help us support Malawi do contact us.

 An indigenous mission and development organisation in western Kenya.
 We established links through former curate Rev Sheri Gidney.
 A number of our members have visited and continue to support and raise funds for it.

 We are also linked with the Walker family in South Africa.
 Alex works with Reach Beyond, involved in Christian broadcasting partnerships with local believers and churches in Sub-Saharan Africa.

-More locally, we support financially and practically the work of Friends International among overseas students in Birmingham universities, and also the work of the Church Army and the Children’s Society.
+More locally, we support financially and practically the work of Friends International among overseas students in Birmingham universities, and also the Children’s Society.